applicationdesignframework/applicationdesignframework.github.io/README.md

 ## Mindset
 > Application is an ownership boundary.
 It includes metadata, toolchain, and components.

-> Application boundary should align with organization and software evolution.
+> Application boundary should evolve with organizational and software changes.

 ## Recommendations
 ADF introduces the following recommendations along with related personas: